xingyuuchen/unixtar/README.md

 * Reverse proxy.
 Provides the ability to forward requests to service nodes and load balancing.
 You can choose among several load balancing strategies.
 * The code of the transport layer module is completely independent of the specific application layer protocol, you can easily add your own application layer protocols by inheriting the `ApplicationPacket` class.
 * You can easily add network interfaces by inheriting the `NetSceneBase` class.
+* You can use the built-in thread pool singleton to complete your own asynchronous tasks, which can be: immediate, immediate with serialized tag, periodic, or delayed task.

 Workflow when processing HTTP short link requests:
 ![workflow](docs/images/workflow.png)